zemerov/lang_models_comparison/README.md

 # Comparison of some neural network architectures on small data

 ### Data
-folder /data
+Folder /data

-I collect several famous russian classic novels (War and peace, Anna Karenina, Crime and P\punishment etc) in txt and stacked them together.
+I collect several famous russian classic novels (War and peace, Anna Karenina, Crime and punishment etc) in txt and stacked them together.

 The corpora is approximetely 18MB.

 ### NN architectures
-folder /models
+Folder /models

 I tried the most popular RNN architectures: GRU and LSTM with different capacity.